Best Wines with Bruschetta

 For white wine, Sauvignon Blanc is our top choice.
-This is an acidic wine that will make those tomato flavours pop, and refresh your senses from all that garlicky goodness.
+This is an acidic and dry wine that will make those tomato flavours pop, and refresh your senses from all that garlicky goodness.

-If you’re not feeling either red or white, a nice dry Rose will go great too.
-Rose isn’t overly popular in North America like it is in Europe.
-However if you try this match of Bruschetta and Rose wine, it’ll win you over with its light fruity flavours that go so great with tomatoes.
+If you’re not feeling either red or white, a nice dry Rosé will go great too.
+Rosé isn’t overly popular in North America like it is in Europe.
+However if you try this match of Bruschetta and Rosé wine, it’ll win you over with its light fruity flavours that go so great with tomatoes.
 This refreshing, and low alcohol wine will get your appetite racing as it washes all those garlic flavours away.

-Beer and Bruschetta
+Wheat Beer & Bruschetta

 With regard to beer, we love a great wheat beer with Bruschetta.
 This lighter tasting beer tackles the strong Bruschetta flavours head on, numbing their sultry after taste.
 A Pilsner is a wise choice too, it will enhance the Bruschetta, and wash down all that olive oil that coats your mouth so the next bite is just as delicious as the first.